dymnz/sEMG/Reports/wang/semg_angle_est/exp_4.md

   * Possible Reason
     * ????
   * Worst case: Short-term sEMG->Angle estimation w/ sEMG activity segmentation
-* Network can be unstable if the dataset isn't "clean"
+* Network can be Fluctuating if the dataset isn't "clean"
 * **FOR FUTURE TEST**: For *Supination*, *Pitch* channel has high value, should avoid such movement